ShadowedScene

 });

-const mesh = child as iMesh;
+const mat = mesh.material as THREE.MeshStandardMaterial[];

-if (mesh.material[0].opacity === 1) {
+if (mat[0].opacity === 1) {

 mesh.castShadow = true;